carlmarkegang/habit-tracker-web-app/README.md

 A web application i created for fun.

-# Tech
+# Tech Stack
-The web app is built in C# and uses JavaScript and Jquery and uses xml-files to keep track of users etc instead of using a database that would be a more conventional way.
+The web app is built using C#, JavaScript, and jQuery.
+Instead of hosting a database for the web app i decided to use XML files to store and manage users and user data.

 # How it looks